Fej\'er* monotonicity in optimization algorithms

 In order to show that the sequences generated by these algorithms do converge to a point in $C$, one needs a bit more than nonexpansiveness.
 Two suitable properties, slightly stronger than nonexpansiveness but weaker than the contraction property, are \begin{listi} \item \emph{firm nonexpansiveness}, meaning that

-for all $x,y\in\RR^n$; and \item \emph{nonexpansiveness plus}, meaning that
+for all $x,y\in\HH$; and \item \emph{nonexpansiveness plus}, meaning that

-for all $x,y\in\RR^n$, and $T(x)-T(y)=x-y$ whenever equality holds in \cref{e4}. \end{listi} Projections onto convex sets, as well as the above defined operators $\bar P$ and $\widehat P$, are firmly nonexpansive.
-Convex combinations of firmly nonexpansive operators may fail to be firmly nonexpansive, but they are nonexpansive plus (see \cite{Arefidamghani:2023}).
-With the help of the Fejér convergence properties and the notion of firm nonexpansiveness, it is easy to prove that the Simultaneous and the Successive Projection algorithms do converge to a point in $C$, whenever $C$ is nonempty (see \cite{Bauschke:1996}).
+for all $x,y\in\HH$, and $T(x)-T(y)=x-y$ whenever equality holds in \cref{e4}. \end{listi} Projections onto nonempty, convex and closed sets, as well as the above defined operator $\bar P$, are firmly nonexpansive.
+With the help of Fejér convergence properties and the notion of firm nonexpansiveness, it is easy to prove that the Simultaneous and the Successive Projection algorithms do converge to a point in $C$, whenever $C$ is nonempty (see \cite{Bauschke:1996}).

 One way to accelerate these methods for CFP is to approximate the set $C$ from the inside, \emph{i.e.}, to replace at iteration $k$ the set $C$ by a set $C^k$ such that